Lethabu/appointmentbooking/docs/brownfield-architecture.md

 ## Introduction

-This document captures the CURRENT STATE of the AppointmentBookings.co.za codebase, including technical debt, workarounds, and real-world patterns.
+This document captures the CURRENT STATE of the instylehairboutique.co.za codebase, including technical debt, workarounds, and real-world patterns.
 It serves as a reference for AI agents working on enhancements.

 ### Document Scope